Cristiano Ronaldo has scored a staggering 117 international goals for Portugal. Who else is among leading goalscorers?

 Robin van Persie (Netherlands) – 50 in 102

-Ronaldo’s treble against Luxembourg in October 2021 raised his tally against the Grand Duchy to nine goals.
+Ronaldo's treble against Luxembourg in October 2021 raised his tally against the Grand Duchy to nine goals.
 He has struck seven times, meanwhile, against both Lithuania and Sweden.
-Other teams to have suffered at his feet or head are Andorra, Hungary (six goals conceded), Armenia and Latvia (both five).
-At UEFA EURO 2020 he opened his accounts against Germany and France; however, he has never struck against Italy or England.
+Other teams to have suffered at his feet or head are Andorra, Hungary (six goals conceded), Switzerland, Armenia and Latvia (five each).
+At UEFA EURO 2020, he opened his accounts against Germany and France; however, he has never struck against Italy or England.

 Top scorer in UEFA European Championship, including qualifiers: 45